josephwecker/gx/doc/errors_logging.md

     - An error / problem with logging should never affect the server and visa versa.

+  - If there is no logger that cares about a given message class, processing of that message class error report and/or log message should halt as early as possible- including being completely compiled away if possible...

 - - - - -